- Saturn is the second-largest planet, boasting a stunning set of rings that can be seen in backyard telescopes.

 As it performed long, swooping orbits around Saturn, Cassini repeatedly buzzed many of the planet’s moons.
 The spacecraft’s cloud-penetrating radar pierced Titan’s orange haze, allowing scientists to create a global geologic surface map.
 Gravity measurements by Cassini and radio measurements by Huygens showed that Titan likely harbors a large subsurface ocean of water.
 Cassini also directly imaged Enceladus spewing water from its subsurface ocean into space.
 Mission operators flew the spacecraft directly through a plume, leading to the discovery of organic materials using Cassini’s onboard mass spectrometer, which determines the elemental makeup of materials passing through it.

 Cassini performed what NASA dubbed the "Grand Finale" of its mission in 2017: a number of passes between Saturn and its inner rings.
-In these close encounters, Cassini measured the mass of the rings based on how the spacecraft was gently tugged towards them, and found them to weigh less than even the small moon Mimas, which is just 200 kilometers (124 miles) wide.
-Combined with the fact that the rings are bright, undarkened by constant space weathering, this hints that they are less than 100 million years old—very young in geological terms.
+In these close encounters, Cassini measured the mass of the rings based on how the spacecraft was gently tugged toward them, and found them to weigh less than even the small moon Mimas, which is just 200 kilometers (124 miles) wide.
+Combined with the fact that the rings are bright, undarkened by constant space weathering, this hints that they are less than 100 million years old — very young in geological terms.
 Cassini ended its mission with an intentional plunge into Saturn in September 2017, becoming a permanent part of the planet it was sent to study.

 Cassini left an impressive legacy for future missions.
 As an all-purpose flagship spacecraft, it was designed to answer general questions about Saturn and its moons, and help us figure out questions for new missions to answer.

-The next—and at the moment, only—spacecraft heading to the Saturn system is Dragonfly.
-Dragonfly is a NASA mission to Titan scheduled to launch in 2027.
-The spacecraft is an 8-bladed drone-like craft called a quadcopter that will make short flights around the surface.
+The next — and at the moment, only — spacecraft heading to the Saturn system is Dragonfly.
+Dragonfly is a NASA mission to Titan scheduled to launch in June 2027.
+The spacecraft is an eight-bladed drone-like craft called a quadcopter that will make short flights around the surface.